 Have a brioche and cakes for breakfast, freshly prepared tramezzini (triangular sandwiches made of soft crustless bread and with different fillings) for a light lunch on the go, and a lavish dinner of several courses.

-Enjoy an olive oil tasting or take an extra virgin olive oil class.
+Enjoy an olive oil tasting or have an extra virgin olive oil experience.
 You will discover that olive oil is just like wine – with dozens of different flavours and tastes depending on the region and the local olive varieties.

 The beauty of Italy is that you don’t have to break the bank to have exceedingly good food.
 Take your children to a sagra – an event dedicated to a particular local foodstuff.
 Contact local farms (called agriturismo in Italian) and ask if you can attend an olive-picking or a grape-stomping day.
-Book a cooking class for your kids so that they can learn how to cook an authentic Italian meal.
-Even better, take them to a chocolate tasting and they will have wonderful memories of Italy to last them a lifetime.
+Book a cooking class for your kids so that they can learn how to prepare an authentic Italian dish or two.
+Even better, take them on a patisserie tour or to a chocolate festival and they will have sweet memories of Italy to last them a lifetime.

 In Vicenza, we loved the cooking workshops for children organised by Il Mondo di Bu.
 There are many cooking schools all over Italy and it pays off to take a class or two so as to feel connected to Italian food in the most authentic way.